-We have audited the syndicate underwriting year accounts for the 2014 year of account of syndicate 6107 for the three years ended 31 December 2016, as set out on pages 30 to 36.
+We have audited the Syndicate underwriting year accounts for the 2015 year of account of Syndicate 6107 for the three year period ended 31 December 2017, which comprise the Profit or loss account, Balance sheet, Cash flow statement, Statement of changes in members' balances and related notes, including the accounting policies in note 1.
 The financial reporting framework that has been applied in their preparation is applicable law and UK Accounting Standards (UK Generally Accepted Accounting Practice), including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland, as modified by the Insurance Directive (Lloyd's Syndicate and Aggregate Accounts Regulations 2008) and the Lloyd's Syndicate Accounting Byelaw.

-This report is made solely to the members of the syndicate, as a body, in accordance with the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
-Our audit work has been undertaken so that we might state to the syndicate's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the syndicate and the Syndicate's members, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Syndicate's members, as a body, in accordance with the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
+Our audit work has been undertaken so that we might state to the Syndicate's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Syndicate and the Syndicate's members, as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of the managing agent and the auditor
+Respective responsibilities of the directors of the managing agent and auditor

-As explained more fully in the statement of managing agent's responsibilities set out on page 8, the managing agent is responsible for the preparation of the syndicate's underwriting year accounts and for being satisfied that they give a true and fair view.
-Our responsibility is to audit, and express an opinion on, the syndicate underwriting year accounts in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the statement of the directors of the managing agent's responsibilities set out on page 30, the directors of the Managing Agent are responsible for the preparation of the underwriting year accounts and for being satisfied that they give a true and fair view.
+Our responsibility is to audit, and express and opinion on, the underwriting year accounts in accordance with the applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-Scope of the audit of the syndicate annual accounts
+Scope of the audit of the underwriting year of accounts